-- If you have a few people interested in your property, choose a first-time buyer or someone who isn’t in a chain such as an investor.
-This will make things much easier and reduce the length of the chain.
+- Choose the first-time buyer.
+If you have a few people interested in your property, choose a first-time buyer or someone who isn’t in a chain such as an investor, this will make things much more manageable and reduce the length of the chain.

-- When purchasing property strive to choose one that is empty and doesn’t have a chain, this is one of the fastest ways to speed up the purchase and sale of the house.
+- Buy an empty property.
+When purchasing property strive to choose one that is empty and doesn’t have a chain, this is one of the fastest ways to speed up the purchase and sale of the house.

 - Consider buying a repossession, a repossession will always be empty and will have no chain.
 You can often get repossessed properties a lot cheaper too, so it’s a win-win situation for you!

-All property purchases are different, some can be as soon as six weeks some can be up to six months, the average time from start to finish is approximately twelve weeks.
+How do you move house and how long does it take?
+Are both questions people ask me a lot.
+All property purchases are different; some can be as soon as six weeks; some can be up to six months; the average time from start to finish is approximately twelve weeks.

+How long does it take to move after closing?
+Is a good question.
 It took us approximately one week to move after signing contracts, taking into account weekends and non-working days such as bank holidays.
-About two weeks, however, is the most frequent time period between exchange and completion.
+About two weeks, however, is the most frequent period between exchange and completion.

-It takes about one month after the offer has been accepted as long as everything else is in order.
+It takes about one month after the offer is accepted as long as everything else is in order.

 Survey dependent, and depending on the age of the property ( if it was built after 2000) you may need timber reports, a damp report and an asbestos report.